-In the mid-1800's, Jackson became a popular destination for artists arriving by coach to capture the scenic beauty of the area on their canvases.
-Others attracted by the what they saw on canvas began to arrive.
+In the mid-1800s, Jackson became a popular destination for artists arriving by coach to capture the scenic beauty of the area on their canvases.
+Others attracted by what they saw on canvas began to arrive.
 At first, farmers opened their doors to these visitors, and many expanded their own homes into boarding houses.
-Hotels were then built to accommodate visitors arriving by train for the summer to enjoy the mountain air, croquet and conversation on the expansive porches.
+Hotels were then built to accommodate visitors arriving by train, then carriage, for the summer to enjoy the mountain air, croquet, and conversation on the expansive porches.

-In 1876, the covered bridge which spans the Ellis River was built by Charles Austin Broughton and his son Frank.
-At that time it was named the "Honeymoon Bridge".
+In 1876 the covered bridge which spans the Ellis River was built by Charles Austin Broughton and his son Frank.
+It is often known as the "Honeymoon Bridge".
 Local custom has carried on a romantic tradition with many newly married couples having their photograph taken there, thus adding another memory to their special day.
-Jackson's Covered Bridge, a Paddleford truss construction, is one of 55 remaining today.
-It is well maintained by the town and is protected by a fire protection system to alert the local fire station.
+Jackson's Covered Bridge, of Paddleford truss construction, is one of 55 remaining in New Hampshire today.

-World War II brought an end to these glorious summers.
-Although many of the grand hotels of Jackson are now gone, the splendor of this Village remains.
-Visitors now come year round to enjoy the views, covered bridge, white steepled church, water falls, mountains, and rolling farmland.
-They now stay in country inns, B&B's, lodges, or the only remaining grand hotel and sample local flavor in the restaurants.
+The era of the Grand Hotels in the White Mountains ended with World War II and the advent of automobile travel, although Jackson still has two historic hotels: The Wentworth Resort and Eagle Mountain House.
+The splendor of this Village remains.
+Visitors now come year-round to enjoy the views, covered bridge, white steepled church, waterfalls, mountains, and rolling farmland.
+They enjoy hiking, golfing, and cross-country skiing in town.
+They now stay in country inns, B&B's, lodges, and sample local flavor in the restaurants.

 The Jackson Historical Society was founded in 1977 with Jane Green as its first president.
 In 1979 the Society received 501 c(3) classification as a non-profit organization.